 Can you guess my favorite quote?

 It’s the one which shares about the fabric being Satin Faced Silk Organza!
-I was doubly excited about this because: first, it’s NOT a rare, super expensive fabric (like the Cinderella dress was) and second, I’ve worked with silk organza for my Cinderella Dress and Alice Dress so I know what to expect.
+I was doubly excited about this because first, it’s NOT a rare, super expensive fabric (like the Cinderella dress was) and second, I’ve worked with silk organza for my Cinderella Dress and Alice Dress so I knew what to expect.
 Plus, I know of a shop that carries a wide variety of colors at a low price.
-Yes!
+Double Yes!

-Though some of the quotes raise questions, such as the “layers of net to be like feathers”…(what?!), but at least they give some information on the dress, which is much better then nothing!
+Though some of the quotes raise questions, such as the “layers of net to be like feathers”…(what?!), but at least they give some information on the dress, which is much better than nothing!

 I purchased a new rotary cutter that fits a wave blade just to have the ability to cut this scallop edge.
 After some testing, I found that the strips are most likely cut on a bias (this took some scrutinizing of this photo to analyze the fraying of the edges and then comparing them to my test strips…I felt very much like a scientist!)